Maurice Bishop: Premiership

-An anti-capitalist, Bishop believed in socialism one day replacing capitalism as the dominant mode of production, as he noted during an interview conducted in September 1983:

-it took several hundred years for feudalism to be finally wiped out and capitalism to emerge as the new dominant mode of production and it will take several hundred years for capitalism to be finally wiped out before socialism becomes the new dominant mode.
+An anti-capitalist who advocated a non-capitalist path of development, Bishop believed in socialism one day replacing capitalism as the dominant mode of production, as he noted during an interview conducted in September 1983:it took several hundred years for feudalism to be finally wiped out and capitalism to emerge as the new dominant mode of production and it will take several hundred years for capitalism to be finally wiped out before socialism becomes the new dominant mode.
 The struggle is the same with our neighbours.
 Most people who are unprepared to accept any form of change not only resent it but resist it in very open forms.
 I think you are going to find that there will be this difficulty amongst some of the leadership in neighbouring territories.
 We think that the key is to get across the message to them that we pose no threat to them and we are not interested in toppling their governments.
 We are not interested in imposing what we believe on them, that is the first thing.
 Secondly, we do really want to engage in as many areas of co-operation as we can.
 I think we have demonstrated that in a million different ways.
-Wherever we go we struggle not just for Grenada but for either the OECS territory sub-regional grouping or the wider CARICOM.

-While Bishop had accomplishments to tout — free public healthcare, a drop in illiteracy from 35% to 5%, a drop in unemployment from 50% to 14% — his weak point was in promoting tourism to the island.
-He therefore revived the old project of constructing "Grenada's first proper international airport" and asked his friend Fidel Castro for help.
+Wherever we go we struggle not just for Grenada but for either the OECS territory sub-regional grouping or the wider CARICOM.In his role as Prime Minister, Bishop travelled abroad to cultivate relations and to inform the world about the Grenada Revolution.
+In August 1983, after being invited to the US by the lobbying organisation TransAfrica and the Congressional Black Caucus, Bishop delivered a speech to an enthusiastic audience at Hunter College in Brooklyn, New York.
+It would be his last international speech.
+He defended Grenada's revolution, comparing it to the American Revolution and Emancipation Proclamation, and then spoke of "the continued economic subservience of the developing world, of the overthrow of Salvador Allende's government in Chile, and the brutal Contra interventions against the Sandinistas".
+When alluding to the adversarial stance of the Reagan administration toward Grenada, Bishop declared, "The real reason for all this hostility is because some perceive that what is happening in Grenada can lay the basis for a new socioeconomic and political path of development."
+According to Jacobin: